dwolf42/create_installer_exe_in_Java/README.md

-# Creating an EXE file for Windows with jpackage
+# Creating an EXE file for Windows in 4 easy steps with jpackage

 As being a beginner in Java myself, I always wanted to have my console program to be standalone run-able on my and the Windows computers of my friends by a single double click.
 There are a lot of tools and even more, sometimes good, sometimes bad tutorials on how to use these tools.
 Some developers even charge theirs software, which is totally fine, but they had apparently not even thought about writing a guide about how to actually use this software.